CatherineBrett/SEB-Project-2/README.md

 I am also very happy with how the pair-programming went.
 We communicated effectively, listened to each other, compromised quickly and easily, helped each other when we were struggling to grasp something, and most importantly, really enjoyed working together.

 In terms of problem solving, one of our particular wins was around the correct vs incorrect answers logic.
 We realised that having added the correct answer to the array of incorrect answers, unless we mixed them up, a user would be able to figure out that the last of the four answers was always the correct one.
 We did some research into complicated ways of shuffling arrays, but it then occurred to me that it would be simpler just to use a method we had already seen: `sort`.
-If the answers (strings) were reordered alphabetically, then they were still being rearranged, if not randomly shuffled – but that was all we needed to prevent the user knowing which was the correct one!
-We sought guidance on creating the array of all four answers using the `spread` syntax, after figuring out (via a bit of trial and error and then some googling!) that the `push` method was returning the array’s length, as opposed to a new array!
+If the answers (strings) were reordered alphabetically, then they were still being rearranged, albeit not randomly shuffled – but that was all we needed to prevent the user knowing which was the correct one!
+We sought guidance on creating the array of all four answers using the spread syntax, after figuring out (via a bit of trial and error and then some googling!) that the `push` method was returning the array’s length, as opposed to a new array!

 ```
 const allAnswers = [...incorrect, correct];